 The government’s push for Digital India too is rendered useless as cash flows are back to normal.

-The government promised that more money in the banking system will help banks provide cheaperloans, but there is no reduction in loan rates, rather banks have started levying extra charges on transactions and interest on saving account reduced.
+The government promised that more money in the banking system will help banks provide cheaperloans.
+However, there is no reduction in loan rates.
+Instead banks have started levying extra charges on transactions and interest on saving account reduced.

-Demonetization was supposed to have broken the backbone of naxalites and terrorists, but the situation is now even worse.
+Demonetization was supposed to have broken the backbone of naxalites and terrorists but the situation is even worse now.

 Demonetization destroyed many small scale industries and unorganized sectors, causing mass loss of jobs.